crlcrl1/pku-mini-lisp/additional_features.md

 ### Write and Load Mini Lisp Module

 Most languages allow users to write their code in separated files.
 We add the similar feature to our interpreter by adding a `require` special form.
-For example, we can write a module named `add.lisp`:
+For example, we can write a module named `add.scm`:

 ```lisp
 (define (add x y) (+ x y))